In an era where celebrities suffer from a diminishing appeal as brand ambassadors, micro influencers are heralded as the “new normal”.

 Micro-influencers allow marketers to reach out to their audience in niche markets.
 Unlike traditional advertising and macro influencers who boast massive impressions, micro influencers possess a tribe of followers with interests closely aligned with your brand.

-Essentially, you’ll get more bang for your buck investing in a micro influencer with a highly engaged base sharing the same persona as your target audience.
+Essentially, you’ll get more bang for your bucks investing in a micro influencer with a highly engaged base sharing the same persona as your target audience.

 There are many pivotal factors to consider when choosing the right social media influencer.
 Influencer selection can be tricky with many underlying nuances that can tip the scale of results.
 Jumping head in and going with the socialite with the biggest followers will not deliver the desired results.